Photo by AJ_Watt from Getting Images Signature via Canva.com

 In this article:

 Getting your home ready to sell is no small feat—there are so many decisions to make!
 Once you decide to sell your home, the next thought should be, How do I make my home more marketable?
-Or, more specifically, should I make the necessary updates and repairs or sell as is?
+Or, more specifically, should I make the necessary updates and repairs, or sell as-is?

 “As a Realtor who represents both experienced and first-time homebuyers, 'turn-key' is a request I most often get.
 Meaning they don’t want to have to do anything to move in.
 If it’s a realistic option, fresh paint, luxury vinyl plank floors, and quartz countertops are the highly desired upgrades right now and attract a lot of attention.
 But there are other more affordable options to help you attract a buyer, too.
 If you are on a budget, you might be surprised what a few tricks and tips can do to show your home in its best light.
 Don’t underestimate what new drawer pulls, light fixtures, bright white switch plate covers and what a pro cleaning job can do!" - Shannon Cole, Shannon Cole Properties